ErikHersmann/aoc/README.md

 # aoc22

-my solutions for advent of code 2022
+my solutions for advent of code 2022 (with a timelimit of 30 mins from the start of each day)

 Im pretty bad  okay
 | day  | python | Golang | R |